 Downstairs, it took the pharmacy technicians ten minutes to put together my order and the total came up to around $9.
 Altogether, I was out of $44 and around 50 minutes of time, and I did not have to schedule an appointment or fill out extensive paperwork.
 My throat stopped hurting about an hour after the first round of pills and didn’t bother me again.

 Later, when we chatted about local medical care with our Vietnamese motorbike guides, they were quick to point out that an average Vietnamese citizen visits the main hospital, rather than the International wing, where the prices are much cheaper, the lines much longer, and the doctor’s attention not quite as “attentive”.
 If I could do it all over again, I would have walked into the main hospital lobby to see exactly how different it was from my prim and proper concierge experience, but honestly, it would have been hard to gather much information from first impressions.
 I imagine that medical care for an average Vietnamese citizen, while attainable and not bank-breaking, is not even close to the standards of Western medicine.

 Even though I have heard of medical tourism from friends who have traveled to other countries for medical or dental procedures at a fraction of what it would cost in the U.S., I have been very uncertain if I would ever feel comfortable with a developing country’s medical care.
-For someone who is willing to eat basically any street food, gulp down even the strangest drinks from unidentifiable ingredients, and sleep inside strangers’ homes in rural India, apparently, I can still be fairly close-minded.
+For someone willing to eat basically any street food, gulp down even the strangest drinks from unidentifiable ingredients, and sleep inside strangers’ homes in rural India, apparently, I can still be fairly close-minded.

 Hopefully, my future travels will be slightly less unburdened with the knowledge that socialized medicine, at least for minor issues such as mine, can provide great care when far away from home.
-Also, I am planning on implementing “For a week before vacation NO CHILDREN allowed within 20 feet” rule and that should pretty much take care of any possible medical misfortunes… unless there is a motorbike accident.
+Also, I am planning on implementing the “For a week before vacation NO CHILDREN allowed within 20 feet” rule and that should pretty much take care of any possible medical misfortunes… unless there is a motorbike accident.